quemet/M183-Security/README.md

 ## Goal of the reposotory

-The goal of this reposotory is to store the response of the exercie of the module I183.
+The goal of this repository is to store the response of the exercie of the module I183.
+(Ce repo a pour but de référencier les réponse et les support du module I183)